-Many of our customers are business travellers, although increasingly we are welcoming more weekend skiers and sun lovers.
-You’ll make every flight special for all of our customers by providing the ultimate in great British hospitality.
+Many of our customers are business travellers.
+But we’re increasingly welcoming more weekend city-breakers, skiers and sun lovers.
+You’ll make every flight special for our customers by providing the ultimate in service, with a uniquely British Airways flavour.

-You’ll be part of a team that is agile, future-focused and quick to adapt to change.
-We constantly strive to deliver exceptional service – because we know that one smile, one happy moment, one flight can lead to a lifetime of loyalty, bringing customers back time and time again.
+You’ll be part of a team that is agile and quick to adapt to change.
+This is where to be if you want to improve yourself.
+We’re always looking to take our service to a new level – because we know that one smile, one happy moment, one flight can lead to a lifetime of loyal flying.

 At London City, our Cabin Crew work as a team of two, flying to a variety of UK and European destinations.
-We’ll give you the training that you need to look after our customers across all our cabins from start to finish, there and back.
+We’ll give you the training you need to impress customers across all of our cabins.
+From start to finish, there and back.
 As your experience builds, you’ll be able to progress according to your capability.
-You may also opt to develop into other areas, such as training, recruitment, and special events.
+You might even choose to explore other areas, such as training, recruitment, and special events.

-If you already hold a valid European Aviation Safety Agency (EASA) attestation, you can start the British Airways New Entrant Training without having to undertake the CCA training again.
+Already hold a valid European Aviation Safety Agency (EASA) attestation?
+Then you can start the British Airways New Entrant Training without having to undertake the CCA training again.
+You will go straight to our Cabin Crew training courses.

 Salary, Bonuses & Benefits

-Being part of our BA CityFlyer Cabin Crew is challenging but rewarding.
+Being part of our British Airways CityFlyer Cabin Crew is challenging but rewarding.
 We make sure everyone’s hard work is rewarded with a competitive salary, the potential to earn bonuses and generous company benefits.

-As BA CityFlyer Cabin Crew member, you’ll have the potential to earn an average reward package of between £21,000 and £27,000.
-This includes a starting salary of £13,887
+As British Airways CityFlyer Cabin Crew, you’ll have the potential to earn an average reward package of between £21,000 and £27,000.
+This includes a starting salary of £15,152.

 We offer an hourly payment when you are flying, company performance bonus, commission for in-flight retail sales and other payments.